reritom/region-app-example/region-app/README.md

 ```

 ## Testing
-This goes through how to run the unittests.
+The following command can be used to run the unit tests:
 ```
 python -m unittest discover -p "*_test.py"
 ```